Sunday, February 24, 2019

 Social Commentary: Universal Healthcare for All Filipinos

-It was in August 2018 that I fell in line to pay for the annual Philhealth contribution of my sister and her family and I was glad to see hundreds of people who were there to invest in health insurance in exchange for good Healthcare benefits offered by the agency.
+It was in August 2018 that I fell in line to pay for the annual Philhealth contribution of my sister and her family.
+I was glad to see hundreds of people who were there to invest in health insurance in exchange for good Healthcare benefits offered by the agency.
 As a healthcare worker, I have pledged not only to the healing of sick people but also to become an advocate for health promotion and prevention.
-That time as I was seated on a chair to wait for my priority number to flash on the screen, I had a realization that people no matter their economic status are now becoming more aware of the advantages of having a healthy family that is free of illnesses and diseases and becoming a productive contributor in the society.
+That time as I was seated on a chair to wait for my priority number to flash on the screen, I had a realization that people, no matter their economic status, are now becoming more aware of the advantages of having a healthy family that is free of illnesses and diseases and becoming a productive contributor in the society.

 The Fight for Universal Healthcare

-Just imagine how could Western countries able to give Universal Healthcare to their citizens that have started several years or decades back and why couldn't our country do the same?
-This has been a puzzle to me and perhaps to other Filipino who had a glimpse of the Healthcare status in a foreign country.
+Just imagine how Western countries could give Universal Healthcare to their citizens that started several years or decades back, and why couldn't our government do the same?
+This has been a puzzle to other Filipinos who had a glimpse of the Healthcare status in a foreign country and me.

-Now our time has come, but the implementing rules and regulations of the new law are yet to be laid and we have to be aware of the Healthcare coverage, how we can truly benefit from it and when shall we start to benefit from it.
+Now our time has come, but the implementing rules and regulations of the new law are yet to be laid, and we have to be aware of the Healthcare coverage, how we can truly benefit from it, and when shall we start to benefit from it.

 Benefits of the Universal Healthcare Law